kekse1/count.php/README.md

 If a cookie (if actived 'CLIENT') already confirmed that the client connected within the 'THRESHOLD' (3 hours atm), no 'SERVER' test will be done after this.
 And if a cookie doesn't work, there's still this IP test left.
 If privacy is one of your concerns, the IPs (in their own files with timestamps) can also be hashed, so noone can see them.

-Last feature will be a clean-up routine, but this is yet (the last) TODO.
+If configured, out-dated ip/timestamp files will be deleted (this and more is also possible in the CLI (cmd-line) mode).

 Last but not least: every error will be appended to the 'ERROR.log' file, so webmasters can directly see what's maybe going wrong.. ;)~